2022 Transformation Competition

 Proposed projects may address fundamental or applied challenges.

-To apply for a Transformation grant, an NOI must be submitted by February 18, 2020.
+To apply for a Transformation grant, an NOI must be submitted by November 2, 2021.
 This is a mandatory step in the application process.
-The team must then complete and submit an LOI by July 15, 2020.
-Selected teams will be invited to complete and submit a full application at a later date.
+The team must then complete and submit an LOI by January 13, 2022.
+Selected teams will be invited to complete and submit a full application by September 20, 2022.

-NOIs, LOIs and full applications received after the deadlines or that are incomplete will be withdrawn from the competition.
+NOIs, LOIs and full applications must be submitted before the Convergence Portal closes at 8:00 p.m. (eastern) on the deadline date.
+Applications that are incomplete will be withdrawn from the competition.
 No extensions to the deadlines will be provided.
 Please note that all NOIs, LOIs and full applications are submitted to the research administrator (research grants office [RGO] or equivalent) of the NPI’s primary affiliation.
 Research administrators are free to set their own internal deadlines.
-The RGO must submit it through the Convergence Portal before the relevant deadlines.
+The RGO must submit the applications through the Convergence Portal before the relevant deadline.

 Convergence Portal opens for NOI

-SSHRC’s Indigenous Research Statement of Principles and Guidelines for the Merit Review of Indigenous Research should be referred to by teams preparing applications related to Indigenous research.
-These guidelines are provided to merit reviewers to help build understanding of Indigenous research and research-related activities and to assist committee members in interpreting the specific evaluation criteria in the context of Indigenous research.
+SSHRC’s Indigenous Research Statement of Principles and Guidelines for the Merit Review of Indigenous Research should be used as references by the research team when preparing an application related to or involving Indigenous research.
+The guidelines are provided to merit reviewers to help build understanding of Indigenous research and research-related activities, and to assist committee members in interpreting the specific evaluation criteria in the context of Indigenous research.
 The guidelines may also be of use to external assessors, postsecondary institutions and partner organizations that support Indigenous research.

 Gender-Based Analysis Plus